himotoyoshi/carray/guides/users/16_indexer_reference.md

 ```

 So `:eq` turns the indexer into a **condition matcher**, the same as building
-a boolean mask first and using the form in §3.1 — just shorter.
+a boolean mask first and using the form in §3.1.

 ```ruby
 c = CArray.int32(5).seq    #  => [ 0, 1, 2, 3, 4 ]